-This route, for use by walkers, cyclists and horse riders, would then link to the wider bridleway network outside the Neighbourhood Area, including to Coppull, via Hic Bibi, and to Wigan and Haigh, via improved access to the Whelley Loop Line.
+11.24 This sign-posted route, for use by walkers, cyclists and horse riders, would then link to the wider bridleway network outside the Standish Neighbourhood Area, including to Coppull, via Hic Bibi, and to Wigan and Haigh, via improved access to the Whelley Loop Line.

-These policies aim to improve connectivity around the village and encourage less reliance on car journeys to reduce congestion, improve air quality and create better parking in Standish.
+11.25 These policies aim to improve connectivity around the village and encourage less reliance on car journeys to reduce congestion, improve air quality and create better parking in Standish.

-Provision Of Enhanced Footpaths, Bridleways And Cycle Paths In And Around Standish
+POLICY T1: Provision Of Enhanced Footpaths, Bridleways And Cycle Paths In And Around Standish

-Enhancements to the walking and cycling network in the Neighbourhood Area are supported, including the provision of new and/or improved footpaths, bridleways and cycle paths and enhanced links, including to the village centre
+T1: Enhancements to the walking and cycling network in Standish Neighbourhood Area are supported, including the provision of new and/or improved footpaths, bridleways and cycle paths and enhanced links, including to the village centre